santisq/PSParallelPipeline/README.md

 $threadSafeDictionary["pwsh"]
 ```

-### EXAMPLE 4: Same as previous example but using `-Variables` to pass the reference instance to the Runspaces
+### Example 4: Same as previous Example but using `-Variables` to pass the reference instance to the Runspaces

 ```powershell
 $threadSafeDictionary = [System.Collections.Concurrent.ConcurrentDictionary[string,object]]::new()